-When America rockets a new generation of explorers to the Moon aboard NASA’s Orion crew exploration vehicle, its service module will be the powerhouse that fuels and propels the spacecraft, and the storehouse for air and water the astronauts use during their space travels.
+When America rockets a new generation of explorers to the Moon aboard NASA’s Orion crew exploration vehicle, its service module will be the powerhouse that fuels and propels the spacecraft, and the storehouse for life support consumables for the astronauts use during their space travels.

 The service module will support the crew module starting before launch until just before the two modules separate for Earth reentry.
 An umbilical housing will contain the fluid, electrical and data connections between the service module and the crew module.
 As the spacecraft nears Earth, the umbilical will be disconnected.
 The service module will be jettisoned just before the crew module reenters Earth’s atmosphere.

 STAYING THE COURSE WITH THE RIGHT ATTITUDE

 THE POWER TO FLY